 Spinal cord injury patients are admitted to an inpatient unit dedicated to the treatment of spinal cord injuries.
 Likewise, stroke patients and brain injury patients are treated on RIM’s Neuroscience Unit.
-The specialty units are staffed by rehab professionals with specialty training and expertise in treating the unique needs of this patient population.
+The specialty units are staffed by rehab professionals with specialty training and expertise in treating the unique needs of each patient population.
 The specialty units also allow patients and families to interact and gain support from other patients with the same diagnosis.

 RIM’s commitment to education involves both the patient and family.
-By participating in the patient/family education program and the treatment process, families and care-givers can learn how to best care for their loved ones.
+By participating in the patient/family education program and the treatment process, families and caregivers can learn how to best care for their loved ones.

 Outpatient therapy services are ready to assist patients once they are discharged from the hospital.
 RIM has over 30 outpatient centers located throughout southeast Michigan.
-In addition, patients have access to support groups, driver training, and adapted sports and recreational activities.
+In addition, patients have access to support groups, and adapted sports and recreational activities.